Mingyu-Potato/Mingyu-Potato/README.md

 </div><br>

 <div>
-My hobbies were soccer, traveling, and playing games, but now I have become a hobby of developing them while practicing at Institute. 🚀<br>
+My hobbies were soccer, traveling, and playing games, but now I have become a hobby of developing them while practicing. 🚀<br>
 When my code is shown as a result, and when I learn new things along the way, it makes me feel really good and confident. 😄
 </div><br>